Albert Buttigieg: Deputy Mayor and Mayor of St. Julians

 Albert Buttigieg served as the Deputy Mayor of St. Julians during 2014-2019.
 He was later elected and appointed as Mayor within the same town.
 He served as the Mayor of St. Julians from 2019 till 2023.

 Political career

 In 2022, Albert Buttigieg was elected in a by-election as a Member of Parliament for District 10 with the Nationalist Party.

 In January 2024, former opposition leader Bernard Grech appointed Buttigieg as the Shadow Minister for the Family and Social Security.

+After the 2026 Maltese general election, Buttigieg announced that his political journey has come to an end, stating that he is leaving politics with his integrity intact; a Maltese expression used to signify honesty and integrity.